ewilsonsd/Python-Projects/README.md

-# data-exploration
+# Python-Projects

-This repository is meant to hold various data analysis projects I have done.
+This repository includes various Python projects I have completed for Kaggle contests, challenges, and general curiousity.